StrangeRanger/bash-style-guide/docs/guidelines/style.md

     - **Reason**: This naming convention helps distinguish constants from other variables and aligns with common practices across various programming languages.
 (1)
         { .annotate }

-        1. **Constants and Environment Variables**: Constants typically use `UPPER_SNAKE_CASE`, a standard adopted in many languages, such as C, Python, and Java.
-Sticking to a common convention ensures that other developers can easily identify constants in your scripts.
+        1. **Constants and Environment Variables**: Constants typically use `UPPER_SNAKE_CASE`, a standard followed in many languages, such as C, Python, and Java.
+Adopting a common convention ensures that other developers can easily recognize constants in your scripts.
 However, in Unix-like systems, environment variables are also written in `UPPER_SNAKE_CASE`.
-Using the same naming convention without any variation can lead to confusion.
-A prefix such as `C_` is used to differentiate constants from environment variables.
+To prevent confusion, a prefix such as `C_` is used to differentiate constants from environment variables.

-    - **Alternative Prefix**: `C_` is the default prefix for constants.
-However, you can use other prefixes, like `CONST_` or `CONFIG_`, if they better suit your naming conventions or project requirements.
+    - **Alternative Prefix**: While `C_` is the default prefix for constants, other prefixes like `CONST_` or `CONFIG_` may be used if they better suit your naming conventions or project requirements.
 The key is to maintain consistency within your script or project.
-        - **Example**: An example of an alternative prefix is the use of `OMZ_` for the [oh-my-zsh project](https://github.com/ohmyzsh/ohmyzsh).
-The prefix clearly indicates that this constant is part of the oh-my-zsh project while following the `UPPER_SNAKE_CASE` convention.
+        - **Example**: The [oh-my-zsh project](https://github.com/ohmyzsh/ohmyzsh) uses the `OMZ_` prefix to clearly indicate constants as part of the project while following the `UPPER_SNAKE_CASE` convention.

 - **Selective Use of `readonly`**: Use `readonly` to define constants that must remain unchanged throughout the script.
     - **Reason**: The `readonly` keyword enforces immutability, preventing accidental modification of critical values.
-However, overusing `readonly` can make scripts overly restrictive, complicating development and debugging.
-Therefore, reserve `readonly` for _truly_ immutable values.
+However, overusing `readonly` can make scripts overly restrictive and complicate development and debugging.
+Therefore, reserve `readonly` for values that are _truly_ immutable.
-    - **Declaration**: Use `readonly` during variable initialization or immediately afterward.
+    - **Declaration**: Use `readonly` when initializing the variable or immediately afterward.
     - **Example of When to Use**:
         - **Global Constants**: Apply `readonly` to global constants where changes could significantly affect script behavior or cause unexpected results.
     - **Example of When to Omit**: